Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/deploy-spring-boot-java-app-on-kubernetes.md

 1. Navigate to the completed project directory for your Spring Boot application (for example, "*C:\SpringBoot\gs-spring-boot-docker\complete*" or "*/users/robert/SpringBoot/gs-spring-boot-docker/complete*"), and open the *pom.xml* file with a text editor.

-1. Update the `<properties>` collection in the *pom.xml* file with the server name for your Azure Container Registry and the latest [jib maven plugin](https://github.com/GoogleContainerTools/jib/tree/master/jib-maven-plugin).
+1. Update the `<properties>` collection in the *pom.xml* file with the server name for your Azure Container Registry and the latest version of [Maven Jib plugin](https://github.com/GoogleContainerTools/jib/tree/master/jib-maven-plugin).

    ```xml
    <properties>